RalfBohnsack/RalfBohnsack.github.io/content/en/post/publications_by_focus_en/index.md

 ---
-title: Publikationsliste nach Forschungsschwerpunkten
+title: Publications by Research Focus
-subtitle: Publikationsliste nach Forschungsschwerpunkten
+subtitle: Publications by Research Focus

 # Summary for listings and search engines
-summary: Publikationsliste nach Forschungsschwerpunkten
+summary: Publications of Ralf Bohnsack sorted by Research Focus

 # Link this post with a project
 projects: []